 Security Model

 Security is the most critical aspect of NMT's smart wallet layer.
-Users are trusting the platform with access to their funds, so the contract design follows a principle of minimum necessary permission.
+Users grant the platform limited execution permissions over their assets — NMT never takes custody.
+The contract design follows a principle of minimum necessary permission.
+All DeFi interactions carry inherent risk, including smart contract risk and the potential loss of deposited assets.

 Core Security Properties